Johannes Kepler: Graz (1594–1600)

-Before concluding his studies at Tübingen, Kepler accepted an offer to teach mathematics as a replacement to Georg Stadius at the Protestant school in Graz (now in Styria, Austria).
-During this period (1594–1600), he issued many official calendars and prognostications that enhanced his reputation as an astrologer.
+During his time in Graz (1594–1600), he issued many official calendars and prognostications that enhanced his reputation as an astrologer.
 Although Kepler had mixed feelings about astrology and disparaged many customary practices of astrologers, he believed deeply in a connection between the cosmos and the individual.
 He eventually published some of the ideas he had entertained while a student in the Mysterium Cosmographicum (1596), published a little over a year after his arrival at Graz.

 In December 1595, Kepler was introduced to Barbara Müller, a 23-year-old widow (twice over) with a young daughter, Regina Lorenz, and he began courting her.
 Müller, an heiress to the estates of her late husbands, was also the daughter of a successful mill owner.
 Her father Jobst initially opposed a marriage.
 Even though Kepler had inherited his grandfather's nobility, Kepler's poverty made him an unacceptable match.
 Jobst relented after Kepler completed work on Mysterium, but the engagement nearly fell apart while Kepler was away tending to the details of publication.
 However, Protestant officials—who had helped set up the match—pressured the Müllers to honor their agreement.
 Barbara and Johannes were married on 27 April 1597.

 In the first years of their marriage, the Keplers had two children (Heinrich and Susanna), both of whom died in infancy.
 In 1602, they had a daughter (Susanna); in 1604, a son (Friedrich); and in 1607, another son (Ludwig).